-An independent CE is fully responsible for the operation of the Program in its center.
-A CE that is a sponsor is fully responsible for the operation of the Program in the sites it sponsors (both affiliated and unaffiliated).
+A CE is fully responsible for the operation of the Program in all day care homes that it sponsors.
 A CE's responsibilities can be divided into the following general categories:

 - Avoiding conflicts of interest;

-- Providing and claiming reimbursable meals;
+- Claiming reimbursable meals;

-- Operating a nonprofit food service;
+- Operating a nonprofit food service program;

 - Managing the Program;

 - Training and monitoring; and

 - Maintaining Program documentation.